BTEC Extended Diploma (3 A Level equivalent)

 How much practical sport will I complete?

 It is a vocational qualification, which involves sports participation in a variety of units.
-For example, Sports Leadership, Coaching and Leading for Participation, Fitness Training and Programming and Rules, Regulations and Officiating in Sport.
 However, the practical elements of the qualification will be supported by class tasks, logbooks and assignments to demonstrate your understanding of the topics.